-The forest layer holds the key to the proper functioning of the entire rainforest ecosystem.
+- The forest layer holds the key to the proper functioning of the entire rainforest ecosystem.
 It is where the important process of decomposition takes place.

 - Because of the dark and moist conditions, plants, leaves, animals and other forest remains decay very quickly.

 - Micro-organisms like Saprophytes recycle and feed on the decaying matter.
 This in turn begins the food chain, or the circle of life, for both plants and animals to survive.

 Floor Layer Animal Facts

 - Animals that live on the floor layer are some of the largest in the rainforest and are a mix of both carnivores and herbivores.

 - Some other species that thrive on the tropical rainforest floor include elephants, mongoose, tapirs, Southern Cassowaries, okapis, armadillos, rainforest pigs and gorillas.

 - Rainforest pigs include wild boars and warthogs.
 They dig large holes in the ground, wait for a rain storm to attract insects and fish to the water, and feed on them.

 - A wide variety of insect, amphibian, and reptile species also inhabit the forest floor.

-The scorpion is a forest floor insect that feeds on other insects and spiders but has to watch out for snakes and other animals.
+- The scorpion is a forest floor insect that feeds on other insects and spiders but has to watch out for snakes and other animals.

 - Army ants, the most dangerous kind of ants, call the rainforest floor home.
 Their food supply is plentiful as they will move in colonies to attack and eat anything they come in contact with, even humans.

 Floor Layer Plant Facts

 - With only 2 percent of sunlight hitting the floor layer, very little vegetation can survive in such darkness.
 Common among the flora at this layer is moss and low lying plants such as ferns and ginger.

-Mushrooms and fungi thrive in warm, moist conditions and are able to grow by living inside or next to decaying trees and plants.
+- Mushrooms and fungi thrive in warm, moist conditions and are able to grow by living inside or next to decaying trees and plants.
 They survive on nutrients from decaying matter by recycling the important materials.